 So, the most convenient route from Melbourne Airport to the central business district depends on your prefered mode of transportation.

 The Most Convenient Option – Skybus

-To purchase tickets, you can use the ticket desks at T1 and T3 or purchase tickets electronically from the driver.
-The trip to the CBD will only take around 20 minutes, and it will cost $18 for a one-way journey or $30 for a return.
+Tickets can be purchased at the ticket windows in Terminals 1 and 3 or from the driver.
+The trip to the central business district will take around 20 minutes, and it will cost $18 one way or $30 round trip.

 The Cheapest Option – Public Transport Victoria

 You can go from Melbourne Airport to the city centre for $7 on weekdays and $3.50 on weekends by taking this slower but cheaper route.
 Visit the Skybus stop and purchase a Myki Card.

 Leave the terminal and cross the first road, then turn left and follow the signs to the end of the T1 platform.
 Get off at Broadmeadows Station and ride bus 901.
 The word "Frankston" has to be added to the bus's sign.
 Change trains at the Broadmeadows Station.
 Take the bus to get to Essendon, Moonee Ponds, or Sunbury.